 - unhealthy, pale appearance

-If the disease moves to affect the lungs, the following symptoms may occur:
+If the disease moves to affect your lungs, the following symptoms

 - shortness of breath or difficulty breathing

-If the disease affects the kidneys, it may cause:
+If the disease affects your kidneys, it may cause:

 - burning sensation during urination